Techtonica/curriculum/mongo-db/mongo-db.md

 ### Independent Practice
 - In the shell, run `use techtonica`.
 Then run `show dbs`, which will list out the list of databases.
 What database is there?
 What is missing?

 - The newly created database, "techtonica", should be missing.
 This is because the techtonica database is empty.
 Insert a document by running `db.classmates.insert({"name": "your_name", "month": your_birthmonth})`.
 Do it at least two more time with your classmate's name.
-Remove not to double-quoted the birthmonth to keep it as a digit instead of string.
+Remember not to double-quoted the birthmonth to keep it as a digit instead of string.

 - MongoDB stores documents in collection.
 Run `show collections`.
 What is already there?
 Can you guess at least where one of the collections came from?